Residential

 You must have heard about BHK in relation to flats and apartments, but what does that exactly mean?

-BHK's full form is a bedroom, kitchen and hall.
+BHK's full form is Bedroom, Hall, and Kitchen.
 It is one of the most important and frequently used terms while searching for an apartment or flat in the Indian real estate market.
 Understanding it becomes essential if you are looking for homes or considering a home upgrade to a bigger space.

 The features of any property, such as the number of bedrooms, halls and kitchens, do not just affect the size of the apartment, its price and usage but also the quality of the lifestyle.